Master's in Teacher Education

 The graduate teacher education Student Experience

-Students will gain learning experiences and applied skills in the design, production, application, and evaluation of a broad range of media and technology for innovative teaching, instruction, training, and development.
+Students in the Teacher Education M.Ed. program learn applied skills in the design, production, application, and evaluation of a broad range of media and technology for innovative teaching, instruction, training, and development.

 The master’s level offers the option of initial licensure, Master of Arts; or advanced licensure, Master of Education.